Ogden Utah Temple

 Ground was broken for the Ogden Utah Temple on the 96th birthday of President David O. McKay.
 He passed away just 4 months later.
 The temple was subsequently dedicated on the second anniversary of his passing.

-The Daughters of Utah Pioneers Museum, built in 1902 as the Weber Stake Relief Society building, was transported from the Ogden Utah Temple grounds on January 24, 2012, to a new permanent location on a half-acre, city-donated site at the corner of Lincoln Street and 21st Avenue—one block west of the temple.
+The Daughters of Utah Pioneers Museum, originally built as the Weber Stake Relief Society Hall in 1902, was transported from the Ogden Utah Temple grounds on January 24, 2012, to a new permanent location on a half-acre, city-donated site at the corner of Lincoln Avenue and 21st Street—one block west of the temple, which was undergoing renovation.
+The Miles Goodyear Cabin was also relocated with the museum.